learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/NodeJS_Intro.md

 ### On Mac

 1. **Download the Installer:**
     Download official Node.js for Mac from [here](https://nodejs.org/en/download/).
 Choose the right version for your local machine.
-Then a .msi file will be downloaded to your browser.
+Then a .pkg file will be downloaded to your browser.
 Choose a location to save that file.
 2. **Run Node.js Installer:**
     The installer will be opened automatically, follow these steps:
     Introduction > Continue License > Select Continue > Agree Installation Type > Install > Authenticate with your Mac to allow the Installation > Install Software Summary > Close.